Can I Use Niacinamide After An AHA/BHA Peel?

-One skincare ingredient that has blown up in popularity recently is niacinamide, which seems to be a wonder of an ingredient that works well with most other potent active ingredients.
-It is an ingredient that also works for most skin types, and targets breakouts, texture, tone, moisture, and fine lines.
+One skincare ingredient that has gained significant popularity recently is niacinamide, which appears to be a versatile ingredient that complements most other potent active ingredients.

-With brands like The Ordinary that promote simple ingredients that can be customized to your individual needs, using multiple serums and peels seems to be the solution to pairing different ingredients into your skincare routine.
+Using multiple serums and peels seems to be the solution for pairing different ingredients into a skincare routine.

-Knowing what products to pair with certain skincare treatments, like an AHA/BHA peel that is a chemical exfoliant, is important to ensure you avoid irritation and instead receive the skincare results you are after.
 A product like niacinamide can do just the job to enhance and deliver benefits, while still being gentle on the skin.

-However, can you use niacinamide after using an AHA/BHA peel?
-Yes, niacinamide is an ingredient that works well with many other skincare ingredients, AHAs and BHAs included.
+Yes, niacinamide is an ingredient that works well with many other skincare ingredients, including AHAs and BHAs.
 Spacing out the application timing of each will help to avoid any possible skin irritation, while allowing each product to fully absorb into the skin to deliver the best results.

 What Is Niacinamide?

-Niacinamide is a form of vitamin B3, and is also known as nicotinamide.
-It is an ingredient that can be found in different forms varying from certain foods, to oral supplements, to topical skincare treatments.
+It is an ingredient that can be found in different forms, varying from certain foods to oral supplements to topical skincare treatments.

 When incorporated into skincare items, niacinamide typically works best in serums, moisturizers, and face masks, as they sit on the skin for longer to allow the benefits to be fully absorbed.